-The warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the motor home is first place into service as a rental, commercial or demonstrator unit (whichever occurs first).
-The warranty extends for a period of one year from such date or until the unit has received 15,000 total miles of use as determined by the mileage shown on the odometer (whichever occurs first).
-Written notice of defects must be given to the selling dealer or the manufacturer not later than ten (10) days after the expiration of the warranty period.
+The warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the motor home is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first).
+The warranty extends for the following periods:

+- 1. For all defects (other than structural) the warranty extends for a period of one year from such date or until the unit has received 15,000 total miles of use as determined by the mileage shown on the odometer (whichever occurs first). - 2.
+For structural defects, 3 years: structural defects are limited to the fotlowing: roof structure, sub-floor structure, exterior walls, interior walls and ceilings.

+Written notice of defects must be given to the selling dealer or manufacturer not later than ten (10) days after the expiration of the warranty period.